yutaokamoto/Cpp_modules/README.md

 #### 1.2 How to use?　→　example.ipynbを参照
 	1. Download .so file.

- 	2. Create a .py or .ipynb file in the directory including .so file in 1.
+ 	2. Create a .py or .ipynb file in the directory including .so file of 1.

- 	3. Do "import TSP" for importing this TSP module.
+ 	3. Execute "import TSP" for importing this TSP module.

- 	4. Do "help(TSP)" for showing the outline of this module.
+ 	4. Execute "help(TSP)" for showing the outline of this module.
 You can get descriptions like below.

 		- The method's name. (method means )